From: $0.00 / year

 Once you do attain your CSR(A) designation, you really are on your way!
 With the affordable $125 membership fee, not only will you proudly enjoy the CSR(A) designation, but you can also join your peers in maximizing your earning and learning potential at the semi-annual conferences and seminars hosted by the Association and earn Continuing Education Credits.
-Attending these professional development sessions ensures that you meet and share share experiences with other professionals and learn faster and better ways to succeed in your profession.
-CSR(A)s must attain 30 continuing Education Credits in three-year blocks to maintain their CRS(A) designation.
-A Continuing Education tracking form will be sent to you annually to help you keep track of the credits you have attained as a CSR(A).
+Attending these professional development sessions ensures that you meet and share experiences with other professionals and learn faster and better ways to succeed in your profession.
+CSR(A)s must attain 30 Continuing Education Credits in three-year blocks to maintain their CRS(A) designation.

 Use of Title

 Only a certified shorthand reporter may use the title “Certified Shorthand Reporter (Alberta)” or the abbreviations “CSR(A)” or “C.S.R.(A)”.

 An application for registration must be in the form prescribed by the Council and must be accompanied by the fee provided for in the bylaws.